ritrafa/airdrop-risein/readme.md

 This will add a pda to the wba_prereq program adding ritrafa to the registry log

 **In frontend (http://localhost:3000 after you run the next dev server):**

+    Connect Wallet
+    Submit a review
-Submit a review, which uses the AddReview function of the resturant-review program
+This uses the AddReview function of the resturant-review program